Read more: Learn how to sew a baby shark song costume.

 - Small paintbrush

-Instructions for a DIY Baby Shark Song Costume
+Instructions: How to Make a DIY Baby Shark Costume

 I modified this great DIY shark costume tutorial to do the teeth.
 Check it out in case you want to skip the red fabric!